LLNL/UnifyFS/docs/build-intercept.rst

 Build the Dependencies
 **********************

-UnifyFS requires MPI, LevelDB, GOTCHA, FlatCC, Margo and OpenSSL.
+UnifyFS requires MPI, LevelDB, GOTCHA, Margo and OpenSSL.
 References to these dependencies can be found on our :doc:`<dependencies>` page.

 A `bootstrap.sh <https://github.com/LLNL/UnifyFS/blob/dev/bootstrap.sh>`_ script